Lionel Antoine

-Lionel Sylvester Antoine (August 31, 1950 – December 7, 2021) was an American professional football player who was an offensive tackle for the Chicago Bears in the National Football League (NFL).
+Lionel Sylvester Antoine (/ˈæntwɑːn/ AN-twahn; August 31, 1950 - December 7, 2021) was an American professional football player who was an offensive tackle for the Chicago Bears in the National Football League (NFL).
 He played college football at Southern Illinois University.

-He was selected by the Bears with the third-overall pick in the 1972 NFL draft.
+He was selected by the Bears in the first round with the third overall pick in the 1972 NFL draft.
 He played seven seasons in the NFL before a knee injury ended his career.
 He died on December 7, 2021, at the age of 71.